chrissygonzalez/sinatra-glitter-text/CONTRIBUTING.md

 * anything else you're thinking

 # Code of Conduct
-I'm adopting the Contributor Covenant Code of Conduct for this project.
+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.